 The program aims to assist young individuals who demonstrate current involvement and achievement in a performing arts discipline to further their cultural experiences and professional development.

-Applications will open for the 2017 Youth Bursaries round on the 17th July and close on the 18th August.
+Applications are now open for the 2017 Youth Bursaries and will close 5pm Friday 18 August 2017.

 For more information, contact The Foundation Officer, Kate Brennan on 4698 9938 or email firstname.lastname@example.org